Aethdv/hyprdots/README.md

 ---

+# Warning!!
-# Warning!
-This repo is temporarily abandoned, and unfinished.
+### This repo is temporarily abandoned, and unfinished.
 It will get it's respectable rewrite in the nearest future.

 ## ✨ **Features**